ManicMiners/docs/_pages/ClassesVehicles.md

 - It is common to use a vehicle collection class in the trigger and use `=lastvehicle` or `savevehicle` in an event chain.
 - Undiscovered vehicles and their triggers are inactive until they are discovered.

+>Specifying an id only works on vehicles that are part of the map.
+There is no way to dynamically assign at runtime a vehicle using the id.

 ## Properties
 These are the class properties specific to vehicles.
 Properties start with the dot `.` character followed by the name after the object variable or collection name.